Lifestyle

 • If you’re under the influence, or are under 18, don’t handle the fireworks at all.
 In fact, stay as far away from the fireworks as possible.

 • In the scenario where you may have lit a dud, do not relight it.
 Let it sit for about 10 minutes before approaching it.
-Douse it in water and throw it in a plastic bag.
-Let it soak for another 10 to 15 minutes before throwing it in the garbage.
-Do not throw them in your recycling bins.
-Even if they’re made of paper.
+Douse it in water and throw it in a plastic bag or bucket full of water.
+Let it soak for overnight before putting it in the garbage.

 • Don’t underestimate sparklers.
 While they may seem fun, they’re incredibly hot (1200°F to be exact).
 If sparklers are a part of your celebration, do not give them to kids; use glow sticks instead.
 If you do use sparklers, submerge them in sand after use.
 You’d be surprised by just how hot they can stay after being put out.